 TL;DR

 HomeAdvisor is the lead-match brand inside Angi Inc. — it specializes in pairing a homeowner's job request with multiple pre-screened contractors so quotes start arriving fast.
-ProFix Directory is an Ohio-only home-services directory built around license verification, permit data, and flat per-year contractor pricing.
+ProFix Directory is a national home-services directory built around public-record evidence, board-verified-active license status in 32 states and growing, Ohio permit data, no lead-form resale, and one-tap calls.
 They are different products solving overlapping problems.

 - HomeAdvisor sells leads to contractors on a match basis.
-ProFix uses flat $10—$35/year per metro contractor pricing — no per-lead bidding.
+ProFix is not a per-lead marketplace and does not sell homeowner information.

 - HomeAdvisor's strength is speed: post once, get multiple calls.
-ProFix's strength is evidence: license records, permit history, and Ohio-specific editorial.
+ProFix's strength is evidence: board-verified-active license status where live, official board lookup links elsewhere, and Ohio permit history where available.

 - HomeAdvisor and Angi are operated by the same parent company (Angi Inc., NASDAQ: ANGI).
 If you have already used one, you have effectively used the other.

 - If you need many quotes today across many categories, use HomeAdvisor.
-If you want to verify one Ohio contractor's license before calling, use ProFix.
+If you want to review public-record evidence before calling, use ProFix.

 Quick comparison